JuliaLang/julia/doc/stdlib/base.rst

 .. function:: uperm(file)

-   Gets the permissions of the owner of the file as bitfield of
+   Gets the permissions of the owner of the file as a bitfield of

    ==== =====================
     01   Execute Permission